Helping millions of people navigate the world of technology.

 5 Ways to Transcribe Voice Memos on iPhone

-Method 1: Transcribe Voice Memos on iPhone Using Live Captions
+Method 1: Use Live Captions to Transcribe Voice Memos on iPhone

 Why you should try this: There is no need for the internet or a third-party app.

-Note: Live Captions on iPhone is available only in the US.
-However, you can still use the feature outside the US; go to Settings > General > Language & Region > Add Language and set the language to English US.
+Note: Live Captions is available on iPhone 11 and later provided the primary language is set to English (U.S.) or English (Canada).
+To do so, go to Settings > General > Language & Region > Add Language and set the language to English US.

-Step 4: Scroll down the Settings app and tap Accessibility.
+Step 1: Open the Settings > scroll down and tap on Accessibility.

 Live Caprtions Accessibility Settings iPhone

-Step 7: Tap to expand the voice memo you want to transcribe.
+Step 2: Tap the voice memo you want to transcribe to expand it > hit the play button.

 PlayListen a Voice Memo on iPhone